LuizCasara/LuizCasara/README.md

 - ⚡ Fun fact: ...
 -->

 My name is Luiz Claudio Perin Casara from Brazil (🇧🇷).
-I've been working as Developer since 2015 (Java, JS, Postgress, Oracle, Node, React, React Native) and currently I'm at [Wealth Systems](https://wealthsystems.com.br/)(Totvs) more in Front-End / Mobile projects.
+I've been working as Developer since 2015 most of the time with (JS, ECS6, Node, React, React Native, Cypress, SQL, Postgress, Oracle) and currently I'm at Wealth Systems(Totvs) more in Front-End / Mobile projects.

+I am a professional driven by new challenges, I love finding solutions to complex problems, and solving problems that other people avoid.
+I have the facility to turn complex explanations into something simpler.
+I am detail-made and always try to question the projects to in fact to deliver the best possible experience for the user.

-I really like to learn and discover newest libs/frameworks and test it.
-I love puzzles and complex problems to solve.
-WiIth the time, I learned done is bether than perfect, but i run after the perfect in all i'm doing.
-Love work with people and be able talk about problems and solutions, make new friends and discover more and more about work and life.
+I like to learn and discover newest libs/frameworks and test it.
+I Love work with people and be able talk about problems and solutions, make new friends and discover more and more about work and life.

 - 🔭 I’m currently working on "how to create my son to be a good developer" 😆
 - 🌱 I’m currently learning [Cypress](https://www.cypress.io/)